sindresorhus/got/documentation/quickstart.md

 ### Timeouts

 By default, requests have no timeout.
-It is a good practice to set one :
+It is a good practice to set one:

 ```js
 import got from 'got';